 Medicine Cabinet Checklist for Children

-As we ramp up towards a new school year, it is a great time to take inventory of your medicine cabinet to make sure you have the most necessary and useful items on hand and that all products are within the optimal recommended expiration dates.
+Have you taken a peek in your medicine cabinet lately?
+If not, now is a great time to take inventory to make sure you have the most necessary and useful items on hand for your kids and that all products are within the optimal recommended expiration dates.